rollup/rollup/docs/configuration-options/index.md

 |     CLI: | `--treeshake.annotations`/`--no-treeshake.annotations` |
 | Default: | `true`                                                 |

-If `false`, ignore hints from pure annotations, i.e. comments containing `@__PURE__` or `#__PURE__`, when determining side effects of function calls and constructor invocations.
+If `false`, ignore hints from annotation in comments:

+##### `@__PURE__`

+Comments containing `@__PURE__` or `#__PURE__` mark a specific function call or constructor invocation as side effect free.
+That means that Rollup will tree-shake i.e. remove the call unless the return value is used in some code that is not tree-shaken.
 These annotations need to immediately precede the call invocation to take effect.
-The following code will be completely removed unless this option is set to `false`, in which case it will remain unchanged.
+The following code will be completely tree-shaken unless this option is set to `false`, in which case it will remain unchanged.

 ```javascript
 /*@__PURE__*/ console.log('side-effect');